DianaCmaritim/CODE-CHALLENGE-REPO-1/README.md

 ## Running the application
 Use the followng steps to run the program
-  - Run 'npm init' on the terminal to create the package-lock.json file
   - Run npm install to install the dependencies needed for the program.
   - To check whether the code is working,run;
    -'node grade.js' for the student grade generator challenge